 To obtain a well permit:

-and site plan including: property line dimensions, structures, pools, septic systems, etc., must be submitted to the Environmental Health office.
+- An Application and site plan including: property line dimensions, structures, pools, septic systems, and other potential sources of contamination listed on the application form, must be submitted to the Environmental Health office.

-A field visit to the proper shall occur.
+- A field visit to the property shall occur.

 *No fee is required for a well repair permit.

 Any well application for a parcel which is served by public sewer or water shall be reviewed by Union County Public Works.
 All wells applied for in the City of Monroe shall have approval from the Monroe Water Resources Department.
 This generally increases the permit preparation time by seven days or longer.

 How to apply for water quality sample: Complete a Request Form and mail appropriate fee(s) to the Environmental Health Office.
 Sampling is generally scheduled within five working days.

 Bacteria $60 Nitrate/Nitrite $75

 Iron Bacteria $60 Sulfer Bacteria $70